blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 >>>
 ```

-We get 2 things: one, we have all the positions for the ennemi boats; two, the
+We get 2 things: one, we have all the positions for the enemy boats; two, the
 disposition of the boats on the board forms an ASCII letter (here 'F').

 By advancing through all the levels, we can collect more letters: